eProsima/Fast-DDS-docs/docs/fastdds/transport/transport.rst

 - **TCPv6**: TCP communication over IPv6
   (see :ref:`transport_tcp_tcp`).

-- **SHM**: Shared memory communication among entities running on the same host (see :ref:`transport_sharedMemory_sharedMemory`).
+- **SHM**: Shared memory communication among entities running on the same host.
+  This transport is created by default on a new :ref:`dds_layer_domainParticipant` if no specific transport configuration is given
+  (see :ref:`transport_sharedMemory_sharedMemory`).

 Although it is not part of the transport module, :ref:`intraprocess data delivery<intraprocess-delivery>`